UCDenver-ccp/brat-docker/README.md

-# NOTE

-I am no longer doing anything with brat and am not maintaining this at all.

 # brat docker

-This is a docker container deploying an instance of [brat](http://brat.nlplab.org/).
+This is a docker container deploying an instance of [brat](http://brat.nlplab.org/) based on the original work of https://github.com/cassj/brat-docker.

 ### Installation